 Summary of recoverable OM&A expenses

 OM&A cost drivers

+OM&A by programs or OM&A by UsoA

+If applicable, OM&A cost per customer and per Full Time Equivalent (FTE)

-Regardless of whether the applicant has filed the application under MIFRS, USGAAP, Accounting Standards for Not-for-Profit Organizations, or ASPE, the applicant must identify the overall change in OM&A expense in the test year(s) that is attributable to a change in capitalized overhead.
+Regardless of the accounting standards followed in the application, the applicant must identify the overall change in OM&A expense in the test year(s) that is attributable to a change in capitalized overhead.
 The applicant must provide a variance analysis for the change in OM&A expense for the test year(s) in respect to each of the bridge year and historical years.

 Program Delivery Costs with Variance Analysis

-The applicant should provide details of costs in the following categories.
+The applicant should provide details of costs in the following categories:

-Employee compensation
+Workforce planning and employee compensation

 Shared services and corporate cost allocation